The Diminish And Ascend Sculpture That Looks Like An Endless Staircase Requires $700 Monthly Because Of Birds

 These humans are so ungrateful; the birds are only trying to help.

-Dr. Ellen Winner from Harvard University emphasizes that engagement with art can promote emotional intelligence, allowing individuals to better understand and articulate their feelings.
 When faced with a controversial artwork, it's essential for community members to explore their emotional responses and consider how these feelings connect to broader social and ethical issues.

 Encouraging workshops that focus on the emotional aspects of art appreciation could empower individuals to express their feelings constructively.
 Such initiatives could help bridge divides and foster a sense of shared understanding among community members, enhancing the overall appreciation of public art.

 The cost of maintaining the artwork is NZ$700 monthly, which has concerned many councilors.
-The contractors get paid to regularly water-blast it in the middle of the lake in which it sits to remove all the bird droppings.
+The contractors are paid to regularly water-blast it in the middle of the lake in which it sits to remove all the bird droppings.

 But who knows, maybe the birds are big fans of the artwork and would hate to see it gone.
 They love hanging out on top of it and probably aren't too bothered by the deaths caused by it.
 If you enjoyed reading this, make sure to check out similar content on our platform.